1966 Ford Fairlane Facts, Figures, and Specifications

 1966 Ford Fairlane Gets A Wider & Longer Look

 The 1966 Fairlanes were longer, lower and wider, and featured new suspension both front and rear.
-It was basically a new car in all aspects – with more engine selections as well and a convertible for the first time.
+It was basically a new car in all aspects – with more engine selections as well as a convertible for the first time.
+This major restyle required an all-new unit body and included 13 different models!
+All new was the 390 CID 335 HP V-8 in the engine lineup.

 General Year Information – 1966 Ford Fairlane